clearcare/policies/source/sections/08-auditing_policy.md

 # 8. Auditing Policy

-Cloudticity shall audit access and activity of electronic protected health information (ePHI) applications and systems in order to ensure compliance.
+Cloudticity currently does not access, store, transmit, or process electronic protected health information (ePHI).
+If Cloudticity were to implement services where ePHI would be stored, transmitted, or processed, the organization shall audit access and activity of electronic protected health information (ePHI) applications and systems in order to ensure compliance in accordance with the remainder of this policy.

 The Security Rule requires healthcare organizations to implement reasonable hardware, software, and/or procedural mechanisms that record and examine activity in information systems that contain or use ePHI.
 Audit activities may be limited by application, system, and/or network auditing capabilities and resources.
 Cloudticity shall make reasonable and good-faith efforts to safeguard information privacy and security through a well-thought-out approach to auditing that is consistent with available resources.

 It is the policy of Cloudticity to safeguard the confidentiality, integrity, and availability of applications, systems, and networks.
 To ensure that appropriate safeguards are in place and effective, Cloudticity shall audit access and activity to detect, report, and guard against: